 After successful defense of the thesis proposal, a thesis committee consisting of the thesis advisor and the thesis proposal examining committee is established.
 The chair of the thesis proposal committee becomes the chair of the thesis committee.
 The thesis committee meets every six to eight months to examine the progress of the thesis research.
-Prior to meeting with his or her thesis committee, each student prepares a report describing his or her research progress for review by the committee.
-After meeting with the student, the chair of the thesis committee prepares a report describing the student's progress in his or her thesis and the committee's advice to the student.
+Prior to meeting with their thesis committee, each student prepares a report describing their research progress for review by the committee.
+Each meeting begins without the doctoral research mentor, providing the student with an opportunity to discuss in confidence with their committee any issues of concern.
+This is followed by the research mentor discussing the student's progress in confidence with the committee without the student.
+The meeting then ensues with the student presenting their research progress.
+After meeting with the student, the chair of the thesis committee prepares a report describing the student's progress in their thesis and the committee's advice to the student.
+The report also includes assessment of presentation and analytical skills, breadth of knowledge, rigor and reproducibility in experimentation, and independence acquired during their training.
+This report is accompanied by a quantitative assessment by the committee members of the student's attributes.